AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-[OMS](https://omsdocs.magento.com), also known as Magento Order Management (MOM), is Magento's Order Management System offering.
+[OMS](https://omsdocs.magento.com) is Adobe's Order Management System offering.

 OMS is a flexible and affordable solution for managing, selling, and fulfilling inventory from any sales channel.
 OMS provides a seamless customer experience, which increases sales while reducing costs, and accelerates the time to market.